JoeWroe/spending_analyser/README.md

 # Spending Analyser

 ## :chart_with_upwards_trend: Project Overview
 **Spending Analyser** is a personal finance tool which helps you better understand your finances, especially your spending.
-It works by ingesting a `.csv` of your bank statement, writting it to a database and exposing the data as an API.
-The future goal of the project will be to use that API to perform analysis, create views and charts, catagorise, filter and understand your spending.
+It works by ingesting a `.csv` of your bank statement, writing it to a database and exposing the data as an API.
+The future goal of the project will be to use that API to perform analysis, create views and charts, categorise, filter and understand your spending.

 ### :bank: Currently Supported Bank Statements
 Monzo

 ## :wrench: Current Features
 - `.csv` ingestion for Monzo bank statements
-- Parsing of the stements into transactions
+- Parsing of the statements into transactions
 - Storage of transactions in a local database
 - ReSTful API to access transactions